intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 - Simple and hierarchical structure, you can add your own high-performance implementation.
 - Applied quantization into high 4 bitsfrom int8, higher performance and accuracy compared with the original one.
-- Utilized AVX512F instruction set, more instructions support on the way.
+- Utilized AMX, VNNI and AVX512F instruction set, more instructions support on the way.
 - Currently only supports x86 platforms, and initial Intel GPU support.

 In short, ITREX Graph is an experimental feature and may keep changing.